Database and SQL through Pop Culture

 Contributing

-Contributions to improve the course material are welcome.
+Contributions to improve the course material and tools are welcome.
 Please feel free to submit a pull request or open an issue for discussion.

 License

-This project is open source and available under the MIT License.
+This project is open source and available under the GNU Public License.

 Use of AI Tools

-I’ve had fun experiementing with the use of generative AI tools to help develop this project, starting with GPT 3.0, and moving on to successive versions of these tools (including Claude, Gemini, Mistral, LLama, and others).
+I’ve had fun experimenting with the use of generative AI tools to help develop this project, starting with GPT-3.0, and moving on to successive versions of these tools (including Claude, Gemini, Mistral, LLama, and others).

 About the Author